e-mission/e-mission-docs/docs/future_work/unanswered_questions.md

 - what does it take to start experimenting with keystone? what is the keystone v1 release date?
 - is the workshop material online?
 - what would you recommend? computation against encrypted data or secure execution? is there a link to the pros and cons?
+- open source hardware - what is the state of tooling?
+- how do we access keystone hardware? do we have to actually burn an FPGA?
+- model is: decrypt, process, encrypt. how do get the secret key to decrypt?
+  - store data in datastore encrypted with user's SK
+  - user stores SK on unshared device (e.g. phone)
+  - user and enclave negotiate symmetric key exchange right after enclave verification
+  - user sends data to enclave encrypted with SK
+- Challenge: only user has SK, data is inaccessible without device storing SK (phone) being online.
+Conceptually, the enclave is like a little bit of the phone that can run cloud code.
+  - consistent with signal and WhatsApp.
+Is this what they do under the hood?
+  - how will this work for processing, e.g. re-running the pipeline?
+    - users will need to launch **their** pipeline in an enclave on every sync
+  - how will this work for aggregate queries?
+    - users may be offline when the query is received, or may not want to participate over data plans
+      - One idea: the query need not be instantaneous.
+Instead, it can include a time limit.
+The aggregator can poll users for data as long as the query is active.
+This means that users who come online only intermittently can also participate.
+Queries may take a day to run, but that is still faster than recruiting users and conducting a study.
+      - We can improve performance by allowing the queries to include the number of users to include.
+In that case, the aggregator can return as soon as the number of users has been reached, instead of waiting for the query to expire.
+This may also have implications in terms of the noise calculations and the protocol, but it is consistent with the previous issue of having data for only k/n users for a particular query.